Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 If you decide to join the study, you’ll be asked for your written permission.

-The document you sign is called a consent form and you’ll get a copy.
+The document you sign is called a consent form.
+You’ll get a copy for your records.
 This form includes the study protocol as well as the potential risks and benefits of the treatment or test.

 The study protocol describes in detail: